top of page

 Her passion for chamber music led her to cofound the Yan String Quartet in 2018, making their debut in Poitou, France in 2019.
 The same year, they were invited to perform and tour to various festivals such as “Fête de la Musique” Festival in Brussels, “Concerts en nos Villages” Festival in Poitou Charentes, France, and “Young Masters" Festival in Antwerp, Netherlands.

-Furthermore, she has given several recitals with piano in Madrid, Barcelona, Islas Canarias, Grignan (France), the online Live Global Festival (2020, 2021) and Klarafestival Box in Brussels (2022) among others.
+Furthermore, she has given several recitals with piano in Brussels, London (St Paul Church - Covent Garden 2024), Madrid, Barcelona, Islas Canarias, Grignan (France), the online Live Global Festival and Klarafestival Box in Brussels among others.

 During the 2021 season, Marina also performed as soloist the Mendelssohn’s Violin Concerto in E minor at the Grand Salle of the Brussels Royal Conservatory, accompanied by the Koninklijk Conservatorium Brussel Orchestra.